How to connect the Pico 4 to a gaming PC

 If you want the best quality wireless experience with the Pico 4, you'll want to invest in some software called Virtual Desktop.
 It's available through the Pico store and costs around £15.

-The advantage of using Virtual Desktop over Steaming Assistant lies in its configurability, it allows you to select higher bitrates and render resolutions, which provides higher fidelity results in the headset.
+The advantage of using Virtual Desktop over Streaming Assistant lies in its configurability, it allows you to select higher bitrates and render resolutions, which provides higher fidelity results in the headset.

 After you have installed Virtual Desktop on your Pico headset, you will need to install the Virtual Desktop Streamer app on your PC.
 You can download that from Virtual Desktop's website.